 - 2. If possible, the flight surgeon should interview witnesses personally and the AMS should indicate which elements of the history were provided by witnesses.
 Past medical history, medications, allergies, and family history (especially of sudden death, arrhythmia or epilepsy) should be documented. - 3.
 Reports of consultations and diagnostic testing.
 Cardiology consultation is required if cardiac etiology is suspected or etiology is unknown.
 If clinically indicated, tertiary testing such as echocardiogram, Holter or event monitor, tilt-table testing, stress-test, electrophysiology studies, etc. may be necessary.
 Neurology consultation should be obtained if the LOC cannot be attributed to syncope and/or neurologic deficits are identified or suspected.
 If clinically indicated, tertiary testing such as neuroimaging or EEGs, etc. may be necessary.
 Psychology or psychiatry consultation should be obtained if psychogenic factors are suspected.
 Documentation should include the ECG and results of any laboratory or imaging studies, cardiodiagnostic testing, and neurologic tests such as imaging or EEGs.
-For cases sent to the ACS for review or evaluation, original images, tapes, etc. will be required.
-If images are sent to ACS on CD, please ensure that the images can be viewed on a standard AF desktop system without needing administrative privileges. - 4.
+For cases sent to the ACS for review or evaluation, original images, tapes, etc. will be required. - 4.
 If the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority.

-- 1 Interval history and level of symptom resolution. - 2 Copies of any applicable interim specialty reports, labs, imaging reports and images.
-If images are sent to ACS on CD, please ensure that the images can be viewed on a standard AF desktop system without needing administrative privileges. - 3 Current physical and neurologic exam findings. - 4 If the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority.
+- 1. Interval history and level of symptom resolution. - 2.
+Copies of any applicable interim specialty reports, labs, imaging reports and images. - 3.
+Current physical and neurologic exam findings. - 4. f the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority.